 Meet some of our users around the world

+For the first time in over 5 years, Susan Fumagalli Mahoney was able to walk again.
 In 2016, Susan Fumagalli Mahoney, Senior Associate Director of Athletics and Compliance Officer at Gettysburg College, suffered severe lower extremity injuries which led to her left leg being amputated below the knee.
-Due to long-term complications, including nerve entrapment syndrome and scar tissue, she was unable to use a conventional socket prosthesis.
-“I had […]This is her story
+Due to long-term complications, including nerve entrapment […]This is her story